Impact of time illiquidity in a mixed market without full observation: Discussion

-Now we look at the optimal policies.
-Hereafter, without loss of generality (as we are in the power utility case) we assume that the initial wealth is $r=1$ - hence, investment expressed as amount coincides with investment expressed as portfolio proportion at time $t=0$.

-In Figure \ref{figA} below we represent the optimal allocation in the illiquid asset as proportion of the wealth - i.e. the quantity $\hat{z}=1- \tilde{z}^*$ - as function of the correlation $\rho$ for $\gamma=0$ (no observation between trading times).
+Again, without loss of generality, we assume that $r=1$.
+Figure \ref{figA} represents the optimal allocation policy in the illiquid asset, expressed as a proportion of wealth - i.e. the quantity $\hat{z}:=\frac{1}{1+z^*}$ - and as function of $\rho$, for fixed $\gamma=0$.
 The different lines correspond to different values of $\lambda$.
-When $\lambda$ is very low, clearly the optimal investment proportion in the illiquid asset is close to $0$; on the other hand, when $\lambda$ is very high, it is close to the one of the constrained Merton problem.
-In this last case the investment in the ``illiquid" asset is higher for higher (in absolute value) correlation, as expected.
-So, for increasing values of $\lambda$, the corresponding graphs lie between these two extreme cases, clearly increasing with $\lambda$. in particular, the optimal investment in the illiquid asset will be lower for lower liquidity, which is quite intuitive.
+When $\lambda$ is low, $\hat{z}$ is close to $0$; when $\lambda$ is high, $\hat{z}$ is close to the corresponding value in the constrained Merton problem.
+For increasing values of $\lambda$, the graphs lie between these two extreme cases, increasing with it.

-The impact of the observation parameter on the optimal allocation proportion in the illiquid asset $\hat{z}^*$ is represented in Table \ref{tbl-z^*} for different values of $\lambda$ considering the extreme cases $\gamma=0$ and $\gamma=1$ and setting $\rho =0$.
-Clearly the agent will invest more in the illiquid asset if he can observe it continuously.
-Moreover the impact of $\gamma$ is negligible in the extreme cases $\lambda=1$, $\lambda=50$ and of the order of $6\%$ when $\lambda=3, 5, 10$.
-So, as for $V(1)$ and $e(1)$, the impact of the parameter $\gamma$ is higher for intermediate values of $\lambda$.
-We performed the same analysis for other values of $\rho$ and observed similar results.
+The impact of the observation parameter on the optimal allocation proportion in the illiquid asset is shown in Table \ref{tbl-z^*} for different values of $\lambda$, considering the extreme cases $\gamma=0$ and $\gamma=1$, for fixed $\rho =0$.
+The agent invests more in the illiquid asset if she/he can observe it continuously.
+The impact of $\gamma$ is negligible in the extreme cases $\lambda=1$ and $\lambda=50$; of the order of $6\%$, when $\lambda=3, 5, 10$.

-Let us go now to the analysis of the feedback maps defining the optimal consumption and the optimal investment in the liquid asset.
-We want to see the influence of the portfolio proportion invested in the illiquid asset on these maps, so it is meaningful to study them with respect to the variable $\hat{z}\ =\ \frac{y}{x+y}.$ Hence, we look at the functions { } indeed, by homogeneity, given the total amount $x+y$, we have {